 Time zones and time differences

-To find out the current time in Ottawa, view the World Clock.
+To find out the current time in Canada, view the World Clock.

 Canada's country code is 1.